blbadger/blbadger.github.io/latent_output.md

 or in words the target vector is the output of the model of interest $\theta_1$ when the input supplied is the representation of some class for the model we want to emulate.

-Now rather than performing gradient descent using a target $C \Bbb R^n$ being a vector with a large constant in the appropriate index for our class of interest and zeros elsewhere, we instead try to reduce the distance between $O(a_0, \theta_1)$ and the target vector $\widehat{y}$.
+Now rather than performing gradient descent using a target $C \in \Bbb R^n$ being a vector with a large constant in the appropriate index for our class of interest and zeros elsewhere, we instead try to reduce the distance between $O(a_0, \theta_1)$ and the target vector $\widehat{y}$.
 Again this distance can be any familiar metric, perhaps $L^1$ which makes the computation as follows:

 $$
 g = \nabla_a \sum_n \lvert \widehat{y_n} - O_n(a, \theta_1) \rvert \\